What is Online Reputation Management? Everything You Need to Know for 2023

 “Don’t be afraid to ask for a review, but only after you know you’ve provided a remarkable experience.
 People share experiences they love and can’t stand; no one shares a so-so experience.

-Find the parts of your customer journey where you know your customer is completely satisfied, and then subtly ask (like including a social share link).”
+Find the parts of your customer journey where you know your customer is delighted, and then subtly ask (like including a social share link).”

-We are able to see those modern-age customers heavily rely on online reviews when making a purchase choice, but there’s also an SEO aspect to this.
+Modern-age customers rely heavily on online reviews when purchasing, but there’s also an SEO aspect.
 Your brand’s online positive reputation can impact your rankings on Google.

-Google confirmed that its algorithms are wired to downrank websites that provide poor customer experience, and negative customer reviews signify such a pattern.
+Google confirmed that its algorithms are wired to downrank websites that provide a poor customer experience, and negative customer reviews signify this pattern.

-But with the exponentially rising number of opportunities for customers to make their reviews public, it’s usually hard to know where to look and the way to deal with negative reviews.
+However, with the exponentially rising number of opportunities for customers to make their reviews public, it’s usually hard to know where to look and how to deal with negative reviews.

 How to Get Your Customers to Leave a Review

-The best approach to deal with negative reviews is to outweigh them with positive ones.
-So, you also need to have a strategy in place to encourage customers to leave a review.
-This can be achieved on both a quid pro quo basis and just in good faith.
+The best approach to dealing with negative reviews is to outweigh them with positive ones.
+So, it would be best to have a strategy to encourage customers to leave reviews.
+This can be achieved on a quid pro quo basis and in good faith.

 - You’ll be able to create a small pop-up every time somebody visits your website, asking them to leave a review.
-Ensure to make it as simple as possible.
+Make it as simple as possible.
 Provide related links, and always thank them at the end of the message.
-And take a look at not sending them to platforms that require too much effort like requiring sign-ups, private details, and so on.
+Also, consider not sending them to platforms requiring too much effort, such as sign-ups, private details, etc.

 - Use your social media channels and find a fun approach to encourage your customers to leave a review.
-It may be a special hashtag day for thanking your colleagues for an incredible job they’re doing, or only a fun video provoking a very good vibe.
+It may be a unique hashtag day for thanking your colleagues for their incredible job or only a fun video provoking a perfect vibe.

 - Never forget about the power of email signatures.
-Add a line about the fact that you’d very much appreciate a review of your customer’s experience along with your brand.
-And as we talked about above, don’t forget to provide them with a clear direction of where they need to go.
+Add a line about how you’d appreciate a review of your customer’s experience and brand.
+As discussed above, give them a clear direction.

 - Set up an incentive program, but not for Google.
 That is against their guidelines.